-Explore hundreds of miles of hiking trails and gear up for excitement with several exclusively designated mountain biking pathways.
-Head out for scenic rides along open country backroads and down rugged multi-use horse trails.
-Saddle up for over 200 miles of short, day, and overnight horseback riding trails and take advantage of two equestrian campgrounds and nearby stables.
+Explore hundreds of miles of hiking trails and gear up for outdoor fun with several exclusively designated mountain bike routes.
+Gear up for scenic rides along open country backroads and down rugged multi-use horse trails.
+Saddle up for more than 200 miles of short, daylong and overnight horseback-riding trails, plus take advantage of two equestrian campgrounds and nearby stables.

-The Big South Fork National River & Recreation Area is also one of the few National Park Service areas in the country designated for hunting.
+The Big South Fork National River & Recreation Area is also one of the few National Park Service areas in the country offering a designated area for hunting.
 Trek through the wilderness to find plentiful big and small game species, such as whitetail deer, turkey, wild boar, raccoon, squirrel, rabbit and a variety a game birds.